Skip to main content

 The describe command outputs structured information about an image without building it.
 It lists the packages that would be used to build the images and the partition tables.

-$ image-builder describe minimal-raw
+$ image-builder describe minimal-raw-xz

 @WARNING - the output format is not stable yet and may change